Manga Sarutobi Sasuke

 Manga Sarutobi Sasuke (まんが猿飛佐助) is a 24-episode anime series about the young Sarutobi Sasuke, a legendary ninja.
-It was first aired from October 9, 1979, to April 29, 1980, on Tokyo 12 Channel (now TV Tokyo), and was later dubbed in several languages.
+It was first aired from October 9, 1979, to April 29, 1980, on Tokyo Channel 12 (now TV Tokyo), and was later dubbed in several languages.
 The whole 24-episode run was aired in many European and Arabic countries.

 It is best known to the American fans as Ninja, The Wonder Boy: a highly edited, highly condensed feature-length version of this series.
 This version, dubbed in English, was produced by Jim Terry Productions of Force Five fame.
-The names of several characters were changed, with Sarutobi Sasuke becoming "Duke Hayakawa", his female companion Sakura being changed to "Blossom", and the villain Devilman became "Dragon."
+The names of several characters were changed, with Sarutobi Sasuke becoming "Duke Hayakawa", his female companion Sakura being changed to "Blossom", and the villain Devilman became "Dragon".

+Plot

+Set in feudal Japan during the Sengoku period, the story follows a young and highly skilled ninja named Sasuke, who serves under the famous warlord Sanada Yukimura.

+Sasuke is a mischievous and courageous boy with remarkable agility and the ability to summon animals to aid him in battle.
+His journey is filled with exciting adventures, as he thwarts the plans of evil warlords and protects his master from enemy ninjas and rival factions.
+Along the way, Sasuke grows as both a warrior and a leader, using his wit, training, and compassion to overcome numerous challenges.

+While the series is largely lighthearted, it incorporates traditional ninja skills, folklore, and historical elements, blending action, comedy, and ninja fantasy.